Mars0827/Collabora/README.md

 # About Collabora
 Collabora is a platform that connects people with similar academic or personal goals for collaboration.
 Whether it's studying together or working on projects, Collabora simplifies the process of finding like-minded individuals.

-Features
+## Features
-Real-time matching based on shared interests.
+-Real-time matching based on shared interests.
-In-app messaging to facilitate communication.
+-In-app messaging to facilitate communication.
-Profile customization for more accurate matchmaking.
+-Profile customization for more accurate matchmaking.
-Collaboration sessions to enable focused study or project work.
+-Collaboration sessions to enable focused study or project work.

-Contributing
+## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the app.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.